paulbellamy/docker-urbit/README.md

     $ docker run -ti -v `pwd`/myzod:/urbit/myzod paulbellamy/urbit:fakezod myzod

+## Troubleshooting
+If your container keeps printing something like

+    unix: stopping process 1, live in fzod...

+and restarting, you are stuck in a restart loop.
+Your urbit thinks another process is running, and by trying to kill it terminates itself.

+The fix is rather simple.
+First, make sure your container is stopped:

+    $ docker kill fakezod

+then simply delete the vere lockfile:

+    $ rm /path/to/pier/.vere.lock

+if you dont have the volume mounted, `docker exec` in the running container:

+    $ docker exec fakezod rm /urbit/fzod/.vere.lock

 ## More Info
 For more info on usage, please see [the urbit setup docs][urbit-setup].